 This is part one of a two part series.
-Part Two: Contemporary is coming soon.
+Don't miss Part Two: Contemporary.

 Guitar players get all the glory.
 Aside from lead singers, they typically are the focal point in any band, and at their most prolific, guitarists can overshadow singers or even render frontmen interchangeable.
 The dynamic is understandable; The mythic power of rock is perhaps most fully alive in a great riff or solo.
 If we’re going to play “air” anything, we usually go for the guitar first.

 That doesn’t lessen the significance of a band’s other members, though.
 Strong players on other instruments sharpen a band’s sound, make it more versatile, and make their running mates look even better.
 The best of these players don’t just keep the beat or meet minimum expectations, they find spaces of their own to express something intangible, to contribute moments of lyric beauty and sheer power.
 Here is a small sample size of those who’ve shouldered these roles, a team of most valuable players who don’t primarily play guitar.
 They might not be the flashiest players, but they make their bands better in important, sometimes nearly imperceptible ways.

 First, an all-star group culled from legacy bands — acts that have achieved longevity and done most of their swimming in the mainstream.

 Role: Keyboards, Fleetwood Mac

 Strengths: In a band full of big, unpredictable personalities, McVie was an anchor, an elegant, steadying force.
 She not only suited her playing to the band’s stylistic shifts, but had a serious hand in shaping them.
 McVie could create warm sound beds, accent all-out rockers or show off a surprisingly bluesy side.